IBM/dbb/Templates/JenkinsPipeline/README.md

-# Jenkins Multibranch pipeline template
+# Jenkins Pipeline template

-This template provides an Jenkinsfile [MultibranchPipeline](MultibranchPipeline) definition as MultiBranch to setup a Jenkins Multibranch pipeline for applications managed in any Git provider.
+This template provides an Jenkinsfile [Jenkinsfile](Jenkinsfile) definition to setup a Jenkins Multibranch pipeline for applications managed in any Git provider.

 ## Overview and capabilities

 This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) with Jenkins as a the Pipeline Orchestrator.

-It leverages the [Common Backend scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) to implement the Build, Packaging and Deployment stages.
+It leverages the [Common Backend scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) in the Build, Packaging and Deployment stages.

 The pipeline implements the following stages

 * `Checkout` stage to the Git repository to a workspace directory on z/OS Unix System Services using the integrated Git Plugin of Jenkins.
 * `Pipeline Setup` computing the settings for subsequent stages, that are displayed in the `Parameters and Values` stage.
 * `Build` stage